latiful-hassan/meeting_room_utilisation/README.md

 **Task**

-- With the existing floor plans, create a map to visualise utilisation vs actual utilisation
+- With the existing floor plans, create a polygon map to visualise utilisation vs actual utilisation

 Techniques & Process**